TurboGears/tg2docs/docs/cookbook/upgrading.rst

 defined in the ``AppConfig`` itself, but most of them can now be changed from the ini files.

-Now the ``tg.config`` object will always be reconfigured from scratch when an application is created.
+Now the ``tg.config`` **object will always be reconfigured from scratch** when an application is created.
 Previously each time an application was created it incrementally modified the same config object leading to odd behaviours.
-This should not impact your app unless you called ``AppConfig.setup_tg_wsgi_app`` multiple times.
+This means that if you want a value to be available to all instances of your application you should store it in ``base_config` and not in ``tg.config``.
+This should not impact your app unless you called ``AppConfig.setup_tg_wsgi_app`` multiple times (which is true for test suites).

 Another minor change is that ``AppConfig.after_init_config`` is now expected to accept a parameter with the configuration dictionary.
-So if you implemented a custom ``after_init_config`` method it is required to acccept the config dictionary and make configuration changes in it.
+So if you implemented a custom ``after_init_config`` method it is required to accept the config dictionary and make configuration changes in it.

 tg.hooks is not bound to config anymore